Atlanta Hip Hop

 Atlanta Hip Hop Artists

-Not only Atlanta’s top all-time artists, but the number of hits that Outkast released throughout the course of their career has placed them in the conservation as one of the all-time greats in music’s history.
+Not only Atlanta’s top all-time artists, but the number of hits that Outkast released throughout the course of their career has placed them in the conservation as one of the greatest in music’s history.
 Classic after classic, Outkast never missed with any of their 5 album releases, releasing songs that expanded well beyond the popularity of hip-hop fans.

 2. Gucci Mane

 Atlanta would not be what it is today without Gucci Mane’s dominance in hip hop during his time on top of the rap game.
-Gradually moving up the hip-hop ranks following the single “So Icy,” and 2006 projects Hard to Kill and Chicken Talk, Gucci Mane would release over 80 albums, mixtapes, EPs, and collaboration projects since his arrival in 2005.
+Gradually moving up the hip-hop ranks following the single “So Icy,” and the 2006 projects of Hard to Kill and Chicken Talk, Gucci Mane would release over 80 albums, mixtapes, EPs, and collaboration projects since his arrival in 2005.

 While his debut album I’m Serious was somewhat of a miss, T.I.’s sophomore album of Trap Muzik was an instant success, often considered as one of the greatest rap albums of all time.
-From beginning his career with the P$C and the In Da Streets mixtapes, to now becoming one of the best rappers to ever come from the South, T.I.’s southern hip-hop legacy can not be questioned, opening the doors for many trap and street rappers.
+From beginning his career with the P$C and the In Da Streets mixtapes to becoming one of the best rappers to ever come from the South, T.I.’s southern hip-hop legacy can not be questioned, opening the doors for many trap and street rappers.

 6. Young Jeezy

 The leader of the Trap movement during the 2000s, Young Jeezy released the greatest mixtape of all-time, Trap or Die.
 Known as “The Snowman,” for his dope dealer persona, Young Jeezy slowly began his career with Come Shop wit Me and Tha Streets Iz Watchin mixtapes, before the release of Thug Motivation 101 took his career to new levels.